 Prior to leaving Williamsburg, Virginia, I had no inkling of the writing community there.
 I was very late to the social media game.
 While my friends left their lovingly created MySpace pages in favor of Facebook, and then rushed over to Twitter, my family finally went from dial-up to ethernet.
-Even if I had gotten to Facebook before senior year of high school, social media then wasn’t what it is now.
+Even if I had gotten to Facebook before my senior year of high school, social media then wasn’t what it is now.
 I still might not have known about RavenCon, the James River Writers Association, or Agile Writers.

 After landing in Savannah, Georgia, for college, I did stumble upon some of the local writing community via Seersucker Live.
 I mostly found people older than me with stable careers and completed manuscripts.
 There was still a deep chasm between where I was and where everyone else seemed to be, and no hints as to how to cross it.